 A Q&A portion will conclude the presentation.
 For privacy purposes, questions pertaining to specific applications or businesses should be directed to [email protected].

-- Sarah Fashbaugh, Community Resource Officer, Alcoholic Beverage Regulation Administration
+- Sarah Fashbaugh, Community Resource Officer, Alcoholic Beverage and Cannabis Administration

-- Karen Jackson, Licensing Officer, Alcoholic Beverage Regulation Administration
+- Karen Jackson, Licensing Officer, Alcoholic Beverage and Cannabis Administration

 - This session is ideal for prospective business owners interested in seeking an alcohol license, established license holders considering making a modification to their business operations, or designates, such as law firm employees, who may seek alcohol licenses on behalf of clients.